Harvey Milk Diversity Breakfast

 About this event

 We invite you to be with us at this essential community event as we celebrate Harvey Milk’s life and legacy.
-Join community and business leaders and others who support equality and justice for all at this 11th annual celebration of Harvey Milk.
+Join community, business leaders, and others who support equality and justice for all at this 12th annual celebration of Harvey Milk.
 1200 are expected to attend!

-In the eleven years the Harvey Milk Diversity Breakfast has been presented, nearly 2,400 youth and 7,000 adults have been inspired by featured speakers, including civil rights champion Dolores Huerta, Cleve Jones, California State Assemblymember Mark Leno, Judge Vaughn Walker, founder of the National Black Justice Coalition Mandy Carter, and Mayor Annise Parker.
+In the twelve years the Harvey Milk Diversity Breakfast has been presented, nearly 2,700 youth and 8,000 adults have been inspired by featured speakers, including civil rights champion Dolores Huerta, Cleve Jones, California State Assemblymember Mark Leno, Judge Vaughn Walker, founder of the National Black Justice Coalition Mandy Carter, and Mayor Annise Parker.

 Harvey Milk Day presents an opportunity to educate our youth about an extraordinary leader whose courageous work to ending discrimination against the lesbian, gay, bisexual, and transgender community in the 1970s set the stage for many of the civil rights advances we see today that benefit all Californians.
 Funds raised support Coachella Valley LGBTQ youth programs.